4drian3d/TitleAnnouncer/README.md

 - Announcements with [PlaceholderAPI support](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki/Placeholders) on Paper and forks
 - [Velocity](https://github.com/VelocityPowered/Velocity) proxy support
 - Own useful [placeholders](https://github.com/4drian3d/TitleAnnouncer/wiki/Placeholders) in Paper and Velocity
+- Send sounds along with titles, actionbars and bossbars in Paper and Velocity.
+In order to use sounds in Velocity, you must install [Protocolize](https://www.spigotmc.org/resources/protocolize-protocollib-for-bungeecord-waterfall-velocity.63778/).

 ## Commands